srapper142/srapper142/README.md

 🔭 I’m currently working on ... smart contract programming, solidity, blockchains, NFTs, product security, cloud security, product management

-🚀 I invest in ... equities, options, real estate, cryptocurrencies, and other asset classes

 📫 How to reach me: create an issue or disscus here in GH, or here twitter.com/srapper142

 <!--